Abestanis/APython-Libs/README.md

 The script will also download and compile the source code from some additional libraries to allow the generation of some python modules which depend on these libraries (e.g. _ctypes module depends on ffi).

-Currently these additional libraries are downloaded:
+Currently, these additional libraries are downloaded:
 * SDL2 (from https://www.libsdl.org/release/SDL2-2.0.7.zip) for the libraries SDL2_gpu, SDL2_ttf, sdl2X11Emulation
 * SDL2_gpu (from https://github.com/grimfang4/sdl-gpu) for the library sdl2X11Emulation
 * SDL2_ttf (from https://www.libsdl.org/projects/SDL_ttf/release/SDL2_ttf-2.0.15.tar.gz) for the library sdl2X11Emulation